Our Services

 Fire is dangerous, and smoke damage is not friendly at all.
 Did you know that the flames themselves might not be the greatest risk as far as health dangers and property damage?
 Fire smoke is the leading cause of fire deaths, exceeding burns by a 3/1 ratio, and while direct exposure to smoke is harmful to your respiratory system, it can also negatively affect your property's structure.

-Smoke damage from any type of fire is comprised of carbon monoxide, carbon dioxide and soot.
-Many other harmful chemicals also enter the air are inhaled or latch onto walls, furniture, clothing, duct-work and other areas.
+Smoke damage from any type of fire is comprised of carbon monoxide, carbon dioxide, and soot.
+Many other harmful chemicals also enter the air and are inhaled or latch onto walls, furniture, clothing, ductwork, and other areas.

-When it comes to your property, knowing how temperature, the surrounding environment, particle ionization, and airflow patterns affect smoke distribution can help you better restore your property.
+When it comes to your property, knowing how temperature, the surrounding environment, particle ionization, and airflow patterns affect smoke distribution.
+With this knowledge, you can better navigate fire smoke damage insurance claims and streamline the restoration process for a more efficient recovery.

 Temperature